Siding Options for the Home

 and labor for hanging the material, maintenance and finish requirements,

-Vinyl Siding - offers strong installation advantages, and even
+Vinyl Siding - offers strong installation advantages, and even,

-spans, could exhibit sagging over time.
+spans, these could exhibit sagging over time and might need re-attaching.

-Since typical vinyl is a hollow and flexes to some extent,
+Since typical vinyl is hollow, it flexes to some extent, and there exists the chance

-there exists the chance of wind noise passing through to the inner structure in certain
+of wind noise passing through to the inner structure under certain installs.

 A frequent complaint though is that pieces such as manufactured J-channels